moves-rwth/storm/documentation/usage/running-storm.md

 As we selected the *hybrid* engine, Storm builds the MDP in terms of a symbolic data structure ((MT)BDDs), hence the `(symbolic)` marker.
 For this representation, Storm also reports the sizes of the state and transition DDs in terms of the number of nodes.

 The algorithm uses a sampling-based technique to approximate $$\pi$$.
-More specifically, it repeatedly (100 times in this particular instance) samples points in a square and checks whether they are in a circle whose diameter is the edge length of the squre (which is called a hit).
-From this, we can derive $$\pi \approx 4 \frac{hits}{100}$$ (for more details, we refer to [https://theclevermachine.wordpress.com/tag/rejection-sampling/](https://theclevermachine.wordpress.com/tag/rejection-sampling/){:target="_blank"}).
+More specifically, it repeatedly (100 times in this particular instance) samples points in a square and checks whether they are in a circle whose diameter is the edge length of the square (which is called a hit).
+From this, we can derive $$\pi \approx 4 \frac{hits}{100}$$ (for more details, we refer to [this explanation](https://theclevermachine.wordpress.com/tag/rejection-sampling/){:target="_blank"}).
 We are therefore interested in the expected number of hits until termination of the algorithm (as all JANI models obtained from `storm-pgcl`, it has a transient boolean variable `_ret0_` that marks termination of the pGCL program; this transient variable can be used as a label in properties):

 ```shell
 storm --jani approx_pi_00100_010_full.jani --engine hybrid --prop "Rmax=?
 [F \"_ret0_\"]"